First Line Supervisors Training

-This program is a three-day school and classes begin promptly at 9:30 am on Wednesday and conclude at 1:00 pm on Friday.
-All classes will be held at the Comfort Suites hotel in Glen Allen, VA.
+Classes begin promptly at 9:30 am on Tuesday and conclude at 3:00 pm on Friday.
+All classes will be held at the Hampton Inn & Suites Richmond/Virginia Center in Glen Allen, VA.
 A detailed program agenda will be emailed to all registrants prior to the training.
 Please refer to the Program Guidelines for detailed program information and answers to FAQ's.

-Registration deadline is January 30, 2017.
+The registration deadline is Monday, October 29.
 Because the class size is limited, applications are accepted on a first come, first served basis.
 Early registration is encouraged!

 Who Should Attend

 This program is designed for individuals newly appointed or soon to be promoted to supervisory positions, and is most applicable to those who have had little or no prior supervisory training.
 While policies relate to Virginia's laws and codes, out-of-state applicants are welcome to register for this course.

 This training will be pre-approved by the Virginia Department of Criminal Justice Services (DCJS) for Partial In-service Credit.
 DCJS Partial In-service Credit (PIC) forms and certificates of completion will be distributed at the close of the training.
 Participants must attend a minimum of 4 hours to be eligible to receive credit.

 Program participants should download and read the Program Guidelines which have been developed to assist with the orderly operation of the program and address frequently asked questions.